hinok/react-router-last-location/README.md

 **`watchOnlyPathname`**, type: `boolean`, default: `false`

-Stores the last route only when pathname has changed
+Stores the last route only when `pathname` has changed.